 Teen Clothing Swap

-Girls brought all kind of clothing and accessories…jewelry, scarves, even shoes that they (or sisters or even moms) weren’t using any more and we set everything out on tables.
+Girls brought all kinds of clothing and accessories…jewelry, scarves, even shoes that they (or sisters or even moms) weren’t using any more and we set everything out on tables.

 Girls drew numbers to determine who would get first pick.
 We did a few different rounds: 1 through 8 pick one item, then go backwards, 8 through 1 pick 2 items, etc. Then everyone got to pick 2 things, then 2 more, and then…grab whatever you want.

 This way I think everyone got a few things that they really wanted.
 It was fun to watch them offering suggestions to each other on what might fit or look good.
-They also gave ideas on how to alter something a little so that it could fit them.
+They also gave ideas on how to alter something a little so that it could fit them better.